Can you get fired for using Delta 8 or CBD?

 But You Can Still Lose Your Job

 For example, “Jaime” is a government employee, living in Indiana, who has knee pain.
-She takes CBD oil for her pain and she knows that if her job decided to drug test her, there is a chance that she could test positive because there is a trace amount of THC in CBD oil.
+She takes CBD oil for her pain and she knows that if her job decided to drug test her, there is a chance that she could test positive because there is a trace amount of THC in full-spectrum CBD oil.

 Even in states like Colorado, workplaces still have the right to do drug tests that specifically look for THC.
 Meanwhile, the state has sold $6 BILLION dollars of legal marijuana since 2014 when it became legal across the state.
 The state continues to benefit from the sale and profits from cannabis but has yet to protect workers who may singled-out by employers unfairly.